 Protect against Cyber Attacks

-Available online, on campus, and in a blended format, the Master of Science in Computer Information Systems concentration in Security at Boston University’s Metropolitan College (MET) is designed to immerse you in the fast-paced world of technological innovation—preparing you for IT leadership positions in all sectors.
+Available online, on campus, and in a blended format, the Master of Science in Computer Information Systems concentration in Cybersecurity at Boston University’s Metropolitan College (MET) is designed to immerse you in the fast-paced world of technological innovation—preparing you for IT leadership positions and artificial intelligence-integrated in all sectors.

 Program at a Glance